person-performing-heart-hand-gesture

 You could actively take part in the reconstruction of humanity.
 You could spread forgiveness, peace, and love.
 You could multiply the beneficial growth of positivity, confidence, and abundance throughout our planet.

-You could.
-And you get to.
+You could, and you get to.
 You have the freedom to improve other people’s lives, too!

 I’ve seen the effects I’ve had.
 What I’ve done unto others has also been done unto me.
 That’s helped get the message through, too.
 I seek to do more of the good that’s been done unto me.